JohnAndPython/Rename_All_Files/README.md

 Renames all files in a directory

-A Python Script to rename all files in a directory to this format: filename_nnnn | n = digit | starts at 0001
+A Python Script to rename all files in a directory to this format: filename_nnnn | n = digit | starts at 0001 The extension of a file remains the same